 It wasn’t only the drifting and street scenes that realized the 2AZ-FE was an epic platform for tuning, either.

-TRD opted to take matters into their own hands by producing the most insane C-HR on the planet, the C-HR R-Tuned.
+TRD opted to take matters into its own hands by producing the most insane C-HR on the planet, the C-HR R-Tuned.

 With Dezod forged internals and a Garrett turbo, they pushed out over 600hp and 550lb/ft torque from over 23PSI of boost to finally make this incredible crossover.

 Check out the C-HR R-Tuned setting a fast lap at Willow Springs International Raceway in just 1:25.22:

 If you want to check out a boosted 2AZ-FE project, we highly recommend the SR Tuned Scion FR-S build on Facebook, Instagram, and YouTube.